 6. I would like to transfer into your practice.
 How ‘late’ can I transfer and what is the protocol?

-It is always an honor to be asked to serve as midwife, and if my schedule permits I am happy to have you transfer into my midwifery practice.
+It is always an honor to be asked to serve as midwife, and if our schedule permits we are happy to have you transfer into our midwifery practice.
 We can accept transfers as late as 20 weeks gestation.
 (Okay, give or take a few weeks on either side with consult.)
 If you transfer to me it means that we have a lot of catching up and bonding to do.
 You would need to bring a copy of your medical records from your current provider, and we can supply you with a Request to Release of Medical Records Form to give your previous provider.
 As part of our process in getting to know each other, we spend a lot of time together catching up and it is fun.

 7. I am pregnant with twins.
 Can we work together?

 Yes we can if Baby A, (lowest baby) and Baby B is head down.
 You will also be co - managed with my collaborating physician Shane Wasden, MD.
 Get ready to hear about doubling your protein!